 Visiting Gdansk?
 This complete guide to Gdansk will help whether you’re spending 48 hours in Gdansk or have longer in the city

 Gdansk, on the Baltic coast in Northern Poland, is a Polish city often overlooked by British tourists, although it’s still one of the most visited cities in the country.
-Visiting Gdansk shouldn’t be discounted when you’re thinking about Poland, though.
+Visiting Gdansk shouldn’t be discounted when you’re thinking about Poland, though, as it’s such a good city, and this guide should help to explain why.

 The city is steeped in history, it’s the city where World War 2 started and it’s also the birthplace of the Solidarity movement, with plenty to see and learn about both across Gdansk.
 Gdansk is also part of a ‘tricity’ with nearby Sopot and Gdynia, both of which are easy day trips from Gdansk.
 Add that to the fact it’s an easy to navigate, fairly compact, pretty city, and fairly cheap to exist in, why would you not want to visit Gdansk?